 The Chicago Booth CIMA Education Program provides learnings that go beyond test preparation and covers important investment concepts at an in-depth level.
 Our approach provides you with clear instruction, real-world examples, ample practice, and access to a curriculum designed for success.

-1. Online, Live Instruction (required)
+1. Online, live instruction (required)

 These sessions are recorded for offline viewing, but we highly recommend you attend these live sessions to stay on our recommended study schedule.

-2. On-Demand Instruction (required)
+2. On-demand instruction (required)

-You will also receive access to a private LinkedIn group for CIMA past participants.
+You'll receive access to a private LinkedIn group for CIMA past participants.

 This program is approved for 28 hours of CE credit for CFP® certification.
 The Investments & Wealth Institute is a CE Quality Partner of CFP Board and the sponsor of the education.